Red River Co-op Board of DirectorsActions

 Comments: The Governance and Compensation Committee is mandated to ensure that governance and compensation issues are being addressed.
 The Committee reports directly to the Board and signs off on an annual “report card” to Members at the Annual General Meeting which is posted on the Co-op’s public website.
 Details on executive compensation matters are not normally made public; however, there is reference to general compensation process reviews included in the Committee’s report to the Annual General Meeting.

-11. The Board and CEO ensure job position descriptions are in place for the Board and CEO.
+11. The Board ensures job position descriptions are in place for the Board and CEO.